Frostbite: A Comprehensive Guide

 Daily Management Strategies

-Protect previously frostbitten areas from future cold exposure, as they remain permanently sensitive to temperature changes.
+Protect previously frostbitten areas from future cold exposure, as they may remain sensitive to temperature changes for months, years, or longer.
 Keep affected areas moisturized with gentle, fragrance-free lotions to prevent skin cracking.
 Monitor healing progress daily and watch for signs of infection like increased redness, warmth, or pus formation.
 Stay hydrated and maintain good overall health to support your body's healing process.

 Many people experience increased sensitivity to cold in previously frostbitten areas for months or even years.
 This is normal and doesn't mean another injury has occurred.
 Being patient with your body's healing process helps you recover better.